How to install Linux Mint on your Windows PC | ZDNet

 This procedure will install Linux Mint next to your existing Windows system and leave it totally untouched.
 When I do this, I usually give half my PC's remaining drive space to Mint.
 You'll be asked to choose which operating system you want to boot by default.
 No matter which one you pick, you'll get a few seconds to switch to the other operating system.

-You'll also be required to give your system a name, pick out a username for yourself, and come up with a password.
+You'll also be required to give your system a name; pick out a username for yourself, and come up with a password.
 You can also choose to encrypt your home directory to keep files relatively safe from prying eyes.
+However, an encrypted home directory slows systems down.
+It's faster, albeit counterintuitive, to encrypt the entire drive after you have Mint up and running.

+Mint 19's new setup menu enables you to automatically run several processes.
+These are to set up a system snapshot with Timeshift.
+This way, if something goes wrong later, you can restore your system files and get back to a working system.
+While you're at this, set up a regular Timeshift schedule.

+Next, you can have it check to see if your computer needs any additional drivers.
+I highly recommend you run this.
+After this, you can choose to install proprietary multimedia codecs such as drivers to watch DVDs.
+I think you should do this, as well.

-Once the entire installation process is done, you can choose to boot into Linux Mint.
-The first thing you'll want to do after that is to update your system to the latest software.
-Unlike Windows, when you update Mint, you'll be updating not just your operating system but all the other programs such as the default web browser, Firefox; office-suite, LibreOffice; and so on.
+You should also set it to update your system to the latest software.
+Unlike Windows, when you update Mint, you're updating not just your operating system but all the other programs such as the default web browser, Firefox; office-suite, LibreOffice; and any other programs you've installed from Mint's Software Manager.

-To do this, click on the shield icon in the menu bar.
-By default, the bar will be on the bottom part of the screen and the icon will be on the right.
+To do this manually, click on the shield icon in the menu bar.
+By default in the Cinnamon desktop, the bar will be on the bottom part of the screen and the icon will be on the right.
 It will then prompt you for your password and ask if you really want to update your system.
-Say yes, and you'll be ready to give your brand new Mint system a real try out.
+Say yes, and you'll be ready to give your new Mint system a real try out.

+The setup routine also offers to let you look at system settings and find new programs with the Software Manager, but since you're probably a new user, you can skip those for now.

 That's all there is to it.
-I've installed Linux hundreds of time, and it usually takes me about an hour from starting my download -- the blessings of a 120Mbps internet connection -- to moving from booting up to customizing my new Mint PC.
+I've installed Linux hundreds of time, and it usually takes me about an hour from starting my download -- the blessings of a 400Mbps internet connection -- to moving from booting up to customizing my new Mint PC.
 If you've never done it before, allow yourself an afternoon or morning for the job.

 Have fun, get work done, and enjoy.